 The real value over Apple’s tablet comes from the S Pen, which is included with the Tab S3 – the Apple Pencil costs an extra $99 (£99, AU$145).
 You also don’t need to worry about recharging Samsung’s S Pen, and you’re getting more levels of pressure for drawing and handwriting.

 The Galaxy Tab S3 keyboard is a separate purchase, with Samsung charging $129 (£119).
 In the UK, the company has tempting pre-order deal that includes the keyboard for free; in the US, we’ve found the tablet is only bundled with a 64 microSD memory card, which is a rather less generous offer.

-As for the Samsung Galaxy Tab S3 release date, it’ll be available in US stores on March 24, while the UK isn’t too far behind with a March 31 launch date.
+As for the Samsung Galaxy Tab S3 release date, it became available in US stores on March 24, while the UK wasn't too far behind with a March 31 launch date.
 Both regions opened Tab S3 pre-orders on March 17.

 - Elegantly designed glass and metal tablet design

 - More comfortable to hold than its plastic predecessor